-You need to specify the new device to the luxadm insert\device command.
-To specify an individual Sun Fire 880 disk, use box\name[,s]slot\number.
-To specify an individual Sun StorEdge A5000 disk use box\name[,f|,r]slot\number.
+You need to specify the new device to the luxadm insert_device command.
+To specify an individual Sun Fire 880 disk, use box_name[, s]slot_number.
+To specify an individual Sun StorEdge A5x00 disk, use box_name[, f|, r]slot_number.
 Use a box name without a slot number to specify an enclosure.
-To determine the box name and slot number, use the probe, enclosure\name, and display subcommands:
+To determine the box name and slot number, use the probe, enclosure_name, and display subcommands:

-- Use the probe subcommand to display the enclosure name. - Use the enclosure\name subcommand to assign a box name to the enclosure name.
-If you are using a Sun StorEdge A5000, obtain the box name from the front panel module. - Use the display subcommand to determine the slot number.
+- Use the probe subcommand to display the enclosure name.
+If you are using a Sun StorEdge A5x00, you may also obtain the box name from the front panel module, if necessary. - Use the enclosure_name subcommand to assign a box name to the enclosure. - Use the display subcommand to determine the slot number.